 Core Infrastructure That May Need Overhaul

-If you are working with a legacy system of any kind, issues with flexibility, speed, and auditability will hinder your progress.
+If you are working with a legacy system of any kind, identify issues that will affect transaction speed and auditability.
 Since these are so critical in interlinking fast payment systems, a comprehensive overhaul may be necessary.

 APIs for Real-Time CBDC Integration